ABOUT US

 STRATEGIC PLAN

-In 2022, TMF completed a strategic framework and a new grant strategy, as well as shifted from being a private foundation to a public charity.
+In 2022, TMF completed a strategic framework and a new grant strategy, and transitioned from a private foundation to a public charity.

 1854